-All incoming students at Angelo State University are required to take online trainings related to Sexual Assault Prevention.
+All incoming students (including transfer students) at Angelo State University are required to attend an orientation session and take an online training module related to Sexual Assault Prevention.

 Undergraduate students must take two, two-part trainings called AlcoholEDU and Sexual Assault Prevention for Undergraduates.